boozallen/sdp-libraries/libraries/docker/README.md

 ``` bash
 docker buildx build . -t docker-registry.default.svc:5000/java/example:<insert git sha> -t docker-registry.default.svc:5000/java/example:latest --platform linux/amd64,linux/arm64,linux/arm/v7 --build-arg=BASE_IMAGE=alpine:3.12 --push
 ```
-2. Single docker image name with multiple tags. e.g example:1.0-amd64 example:1.0-arm64
+#### 2. Single docker image name with multiple tags.
+Example: repo/example:1.0-amd64 repo/example:1.0-arm64 where each image supports a different architecture

-    * This covers the use case when there is not a multi-architecture base image that can be used to build a single image manifest.
+* Use this when there is not a multi-architecture base image that can be used to build a single image manifest.
 * Buildx is an array of maps that are seperated by unique keys. this allows the pipeline to use the same dockerfile with a parameterized base image or multiple dockerfiles.
 * This method requires that the 'same_repo_different_tags' flag is set to true and for each element key in buildx to be unique.
 * There can only be one element that can use the useLatestTag as it will throw an error due to the pipeline attempting to overwrite another image being built.

 Example Configuration Snippet for buildx Single docker image name with one tag